 Laptops and Other Electronic Devices

 This class has a mixed policy on electronic devices.
-There will be designated "no devices" and "open devices" periods.
-In the latter, you will be allowed – even encouraged – to use devices such as laptops, tablets and smartphones to support discussion or project work.
+There will be designated "open devices" and "no devices" periods.
+In the former, you will be allowed – even encouraged – to use devices such as laptops, tablets and smartphones to support discussion or project work.
 In such cases, I will clearly indicate that it is an "open devices" period.
 Otherwise, assume that class is in "no device" mode.

 There are times during the "open devices" periods when it will be to your advantage to have a device on hand.
 I will try to forecast ahead of time when an open device period is coming.
 Smartphones are the easiest devices to carry, but some sites are not smartphone-friendly.
 Laptops and tablets are more suitable, but are more of a hassle to haul around and add to costs if a student already has a phone.
 But I realize that not all of you have more than one – or even one – type of device in your hands.
 If you do not have either a laptop, tablet or smartphone, see me.

 The reason for the no-devices periods is twofold.
 First, although sometimes students wish to take notes on a device, it is much more commonly the case that they are surfing or social networking.
 Second, although we think we multitask well, in fact we are not as good at it as we imagine.
 So it is not surprising that there is good evidence that student grades suffer when they are using devices for non class-related activities.
 There is also very good evidence that device usage distracts other students.
-For these reasons, electronic device usage is banned in this class.
+For these reasons, electronic device usage is banned in this class except during "open devices" periods.
 (See footnotes at bottom of page for references.)

 There are one exception.
 If you have a learning disability that can be aided by technology, let me know.
 In such a case, and with confirmation from the Office of Student Services, I will be happy to make an exception.

 WMU has a religious observances policy that I will follow as much as possible.
 Note that advance notification is essential, the more the better.